DICoop/coopJS/README.md

 # UNICORE.JS

-Unicore.js is universal core library for UNI OS.
+Unicore.js is universal core library for UNI OS

 It is based on a singleton model that accepts a configuration and provides access to one or more blockchains and contracts.